rayjh/rtd-test/OPCG_running_OPCG.rst

      an IP address from the deployer node.
    - Use ipmitool run as root local to each node; ipmitool bmc reset warm OR ipmitool mc reset warm depending on server
-   - Use ipmitool remotely. (assuming a known ip address already exists on the BMC interface)::
+   - Use ipmitool remotely. (this assumes a known ip address already exists on the BMC interface)::

         ipmitool -I lanplus -U <username> -P <password> -H <bmc ip address> mc reset cold